 Combating Workplace Stress [Infographic]

-The following is adapted from Your Health at Work (Kogan Page 2018) which is written by experts in the field and supported by the TUC and its member unions, who fought for many of the health rights that worker enjoy today.
+The following is adapted from Your Health at Work (Kogan Page 2018) which is written by experts in the field and supported by the TUC and its member unions, who fought for many of the health rights that workers enjoy today.

 We all go through stressful situations at work, but what if you find yourself regularly experiencing long stretches of work-related stress?